BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 - **Genetic Algorithms for Exploration**: Training the CTM is envisioned to rely heavily on genetic algorithms.
 The focus is on exploration, encouraging a wide variety of policies and behaviors to be experimented with.
 - **Complex Training Dynamics**: Given the theoretical capabilities of the CTM, training it to harness these abilities is an ambitious endeavor.
 The model needs to propagate information effectively, construct complex internal models, and potentially develop its reinforcement learning algorithms.
+- **Alternatives**: We thought to use GAs because they are very versatile and does no prior assumption on processes and data, but valid candidates are other zeroth-order optimization algorithms like simulated annealing and particle swarm optimization, or some kind of Reinforcement Learning approach.

 ## Current State and Future Directions